Health Mistakes Men Make In Their 50s

 Dean Mitchell, MD, points out that many men in their fifties don't think enough about flexibility and balance, even though that is the age when they are starting to diminish.
 "Everyone is so focused on cardio and weight training they don't realize they can't bend to tie their shoelaces or stand on one leg for balance," he points out.

-The Remedy Rx: There is no better time to start a yoga practice!
+The Rx: There is no better time to start a yoga practice!
 "Simple yoga asanas and stretching with balance exercises is the key to growing old gracefully," Dr. Mitchell points out.

 Not Managing Stress